The Time Bandit Solution: Structured Time & Workflow, by Edward G. Brown (Cohen Brown Picture Company, 2014, Los Angeles, California, 249 pages).

 Edward G. Brown had no time to write this book, which is exactly why he wrote it.
 Bronx born and bred, Mr. Brown co-founded with Marty Cohen the #1 firm in culture change management consulting training for the financial services industry, Cohen Brown Management Group, now in 50 countries and 12 languages.
 Its past and present clients include companies such as Commonwealth Bank of Australia, Royal Bank of Canada, Metropolitan Life, Kaiser Steel, Wells Fargo, Bank of America, Citibank, and Merrill Lynch.
 He has personally authored and delivered many of Cohen Brown’s programs.
 See here.

 In his early career, Mr. Brown created and owned one of the largest business management firms in the U.S. for musicians, entertainers, and professionals.
-He was also a major record producer, a producer of two television specials, and a songwriter, publishing and producing a Record of the Year.
+He was also a major record producer, a producer of two television specials, and a songwriter, publishing and producing a Record of the Year, winning the Pioneer Publishing Company award for Pink Shoelaces in 1959.
+Where does he find the time for all these pursuits?
+But then again, that is what this book is all about, time management!

 He shepherded Don Ho to become Hawaii’s all-time greatest performer, with whom he also owned prestigious restaurants and night clubs.
 Mr. Brown has been a founder of banks and a real estate developer, among many other remarkable endeavors.